ShameGod/kickstart/README.md

 ## Challenge Nine
 In this exercise the logical solution was easy and had a time/space complexity of O(L).
 But a converting was made (from int to string) which made the complexity grow to O(L^2)
+**also a digit is a multiple of nine if and only if the sum of its digits are a multiple of nine**